-Spontaneous and contagiously uplifting, controversial artist Tino Sehgal’s This is so contemporary, 2004, enlivened the Art Gallery of New South Wales (AGNSW), Sydney, in summer 2014.
+Spontaneous and contagiously uplifting, controversial artist Tino Sehgal’s This is so contemporary, 2004, enlivened the Art Gallery of New South Wales, Sydney, in summer 2014.
 The work featured a cast of twenty-six interpreters, who directly engaged visitors at the gallery’s entrance through dance, voice and movement.

 Born in Germany, Sehgal studied political economy at Berlin’s Humboldt University and dance at Folkwang University of the Arts in Essen, later apprenticing with French artist/choreographer Xavier Le Roy.
 “What interested me in dance,” Sehgal explained, “was it was a way of producing something and nothing at the same time”.